notblackout/kf2-controlled-difficulty/recommended_cfg.md

 could also configure these settings through parameters to the `open` command used to start CD, or through chat commands.

+This config is not exactly the same as vanilla HOE; this config is probably somewhat more difficult.

 ```
 [ControlledDifficulty.CD_Survival]
 ; You can use any SpawnCycle, but these tips were written